-Italy lies in the state of Hesse.
-Philipp Veit’s evening view across the plain towards the Taunus is bathed in a light which - together with the central group of poplars and the mountain range swathed in a bluish mist - evokes the South and makes us think of Italy.
-This is the only surviving landscape by Veit, who lived in Rome for several years from 1815 on.
-A member of the Nazarene School, Veit became famous for his large-format works with religious and historic content.
-He was also important as an art historian and served as the director of the Städel from 1830 until 1843.
+Italy is somewhere in Hesse, one might think.
+Philipp Veit’s evening view across the plain towards the Taunus is dominated by a seemingly southern light.
+It is reminiscent of Italy, with its central group of poplars and the mountain range bathed in a bluish haze.
+This is the only surviving landscape painting by Veit, who lived in Rome for several years from 1815 onwards.
+The Nazarene became particularly famous for his large-format works with religious and historical contents.
+He also achieved importance as an art scholar and, from 1830 to 1843, was director of the Städel Museum.